Multi-chain Settlement

 In short, we construct the L2 -> L1 -> L2 message validation mechanism so that any L1 is protected by the security of the arbitration chain.

-- More generic: Generic state migration enables secure movement of Token, NFT, digital contract, etc. (any message).
+• Generic messaging: Generic state migration enables secure movement of Token, NFT, digital contract, etc.

 Further Reading